jesababon/savvysapian/README.md

 # Savvy Sapian

-* **Savvy Sapian is a location-based game that gives adventurous arts lovers info on art events nearby.**
+* **Savvy Sapian is a location-based React.js app that gives adventurous arts lovers info on art events in their area.**
 - Savvy Sapian's goal is to give people the feeling of light-hearted exploration when visiting cultural events in NYC.
 ---